-During 2021 and 2020, there was one donor (not the same) who accounted for a combined 10% and 20%, respectively, of the YMCA's total contributions.
+During 2022 and 2021 there was one donor (not the same donor) who accounted for approximately 40% and 10%, respectively, of the YMCA's total contributions.

 Investments

 The YMCA invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the accompanying statements of financial position.